sourander/doc-skeleton/docs/unilanguage.md

 ## Syntax highlighting

-The code block also demonstrates the copy code and the annotation functionality.
+The code block also demonstrates the copy code, annotation, mark text and keyboard keys functionalities

 ```python
 import os